 and electric cables installed, the old green Dai Pai Dong stalls look like stainless steel booths.

-New regulations allows Dai Pai Dong licences to be passed down to the owner's children.
+New regulation allows Dai Pai Dong licences to be passed down

 The government stopped issuing new Dai Pai Dong licences in year 1956.